Shaizar

-Shaizar or Shayzar (شيزر; in modern Arabic Saijar; Hellenistic name: Larissa in Syria, Λάρισα εν Συρία in Greek) is a town in northern Syria, administratively part of the Hama Governorate, located northwest of Hama.
+Shaizar or Shayzar (شيزر; in modern Arabic Saijar; Hellenistic name: Larissa in Syria, Λάρισσα εν Συρία in Greek) is a town in northern Syria, administratively part of the Hama Governorate, located northwest of Hama.
 Nearby localities include, Mahardah, Tremseh, Kafr Hud, Khunayzir and Halfaya.
 According to the Syria Central Bureau of Statistics (CBS), Shaizar had a population of 5,953 in the 2004 census.

 During the Crusades, the town was a fortress, ruled by the Banu Munqidh family.
 It played an important part in the Christian and Muslim politics of the crusades.

 Location

 Shaizar is located at a strategically vital crossing point on the Orontes River, 28 km to the northwest of Hama.

 Name evolution

 In the Amarna letters (14th century BC) it is mentioned as Senzar or Sezar.

 To the Greeks it was known as Sidzara, but during the Seleucid empire it was renamed Larissa, after the town Larissa in Thessaly (Greece) from which many colonists came.

 It reverted to its earlier name under the Roman Empire and was known as Sezer under the Byzantine Empire.

 The Crusaders rendered the city's name in Latin as Caesarea.
 This name had not been used in any earlier period, and was derived from the Crusaders mistakenly identifying this city as being Caesarea Mazaca, a place renowned in Christian history as the home of Saint Basil of Caesarea.

 Shaizar's ruins are known as Saijar in modern Arabic.